This page presents the history of Maryland passenger car license plates, from the 1976 expiration plates through the present day.

 This base was last issued in mid-June, 2010, but like all reflective bases issued since 1986, continues to be valid if the registration is kept current.

-Regular year sticker colors and natural serial number ranges are shown below:
+Regular year sticker colors and natural serial number ranges for two-year registrations are shown below:

 |2005 –||black on white sticker||(2005 expirations on the web address base, if any, would be quite rare.)|